alexconst/alexconst.github.io/technical/vagrant.md

 # this text can be useful for detailing instructions how to access the development environment
 config.vm.post_up_message = "A Vagrant tutorial can be found at http://alexconst.github.io/"

-# configure shared folders (1st host, 2nd guest)
+# configure an additional shared folder
+# by default the project dir is already shared at /vagrant/
+host_folder = ENV['HOME'] + "/home/downloads/share_vagrant"
+guest_folder = "/vagrant_data"
-config.vm.synced_folder "$HOME/share_vagrant", "/vagrant"
+config.vm.synced_folder host_folder, guest_folder

 # configure the network: set up port forwarding for TCP
 # accessing port 8080 on the host will be forwarded to port 80 on the guest